You are here

 - M.D.
 University of Colorado School of Medicine, 2007

-Dr. Lynch's research focuses on genetically engineering microbes to shut off their growth circuits and turn on new pathways to produce different compounds.
-By focusing their energy, he seeks to improve production of biofuels, pharmacological molecules and industrial chemicals.
+Focused on genetically engineering microbes to shut off their growth circuits and turn on new pathways to produce different compounds—improving production of biofuels, pharmacological molecules and industrial chemicals.

 - BME 490L: Special Topics in Biomedical Engineering Design (DR)